kolbytn/mindcraft/README.md

 // rest is same...
 ```
-‼️Make sure your bot's name in the profile.json matches the account name!
+‼️ Please make sure your bot's name in the profile.json matches the account name!
 Otherwise the bot will spam talk to itself.

 ### Bot Profiles